Do I need tuition [Answers to question]

 Perhaps it is because that’s what he/she knows to do based on his/her life experience to date.

-And that precisely is my point isn’t it?
+And that precisely is my point!

 I cannot afford tuition